TVcasualty/postToDatabase/Readme.md

 ## Usage

-Add an item to see it displayed on screen while being autmatically updated in the database.
+Add an item to see it displayed on screen while being automatically updated in the database.

 ## Contributing